 “One of those books that you think about when you're not reading it and can't wait to find out what happens next.”

 Helena Duggan is from Kilkenny, a medieval, haunted city in the south of Ireland, which was the inspiration for Perfect.
 She writes stories full of adventure because she gets bored really easily.
 She's also a graphic designer and illustrator.
-A Place Called Perfect is her first book.
+A Place Called Perfect was her first book.

 See more readers’ reviews at Goodreads.com.